Most of Your “Urgent” Tasks Are Lying to You

 There is More to Explore

 The Eisenhower Matrix is one piece of a larger prioritization toolkit.
 If you want to go deeper on sorting and sequencing your work, our complete guide to prioritization methods covers six different frameworks side by side so you can pick the one that fits your workflow.
 The ABC Method tutorial is a natural next step if you want more granularity within each quadrant.
-And if you’re looking for a minimal daily structure that pairs well with the matrix, the 1-3-5 Rule gives you a ready-made daily framework in under two minutes.
+And if you are looking for a minimal daily structure that pairs well with the matrix, the 1-3-5 Rule gives you a ready-made daily framework in under two minutes.

 Related articles in this guide